Apple Pie Bars

 - Combine flour, sugar, & salt in a bowl.

-- Pat the other half into the bottom of an 8x8-inch ungreased or parchment paper lined square pan. (or you can roll it between wax paper first and then place it in the bottom of the pan, patting it to edges)
+- Pat the other circle into the bottom of an 8x8-inch ungreased or parchment paper lined square pan. (or you can roll it between wax paper first and place it in the pan, patting it to edges)

 - Add apples, combining well.